keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 # [SARS-CoV-2 genomes isolated from patients in Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree&f_country=Austria&m=div&p=full)

-* Ever since the first sequenced SARS-CoV-2 genome was published in January 2020[7], many new mutations have been identified.
+* Since the first sequenced SARS-CoV-2 genome, the putative root of the tree has been published in January 2020[7], many new mutations have been identified.

-* On this phylogenetic tree, the x axis shows the total number of mutations each sampled genome accumulated compared to the root of the tree.
+* On this phylogenetic tree, the horizontal axis shows the total number of mutations each sampled genome accumulated compared to the root of the tree.
 Only Austrian samples are shown.

 * We can see that most of the genomes isolated in Austria contain less than 10 mutations compared to the root of the tree.